 - Official or certified true copies of transcripts along with a certified English translation of all transcripts from postsecondary schools outside the United States.

 - A degree evaluation is required for all students who have completed a bachelor's degree outside the United States.
 Applicants must submit official copies of postsecondary diploma(s)/transcripts to one of the following organizations for a document-by-document evaluation* to determine equivalency to a United States bachelor's degree:

 Josef Silny and Associates, Inc., International Education Consultants, 7101 SW 102 Avenue, Miami, FL 33173, Phone: (305) 273-1616, Fax: (305) 273-1338

 World Education Services Inc., P.O.
 Box 745, Old Chelsea Station, New York, NY 10113-0745, Phone: (800) 937-3895, Fax: (212) 739-6100

 Students should contact the organization or visit its Web site for the most current requirements and to request or download an application.
-Completed applications listing the Buffalo State College Graduate School as the recipient should be returned to the organization with the required fees and credentials.
+Completed applications listing the SUNY Buffalo State Graduate School as the recipient should be returned to the organization with the required fees and credentials.
 The organization will forward its evaluation report to Buffalo State.
 This evaluation can take up to four weeks to complete after all documents are received.
 Check with the organizations for specific fee structure(s).

 Canadian Applicants: Students holding undergraduate degrees from a Canadian college or university should submit official transcripts to the Graduate School.
 If transcripts follow a system similar to that of the United States, they will be evaluated locally.
 If not, Canadian applicants will be required to comply with the above international student credential policy.

 *Academic departments may subsequently request that students obtain a course-by-course evaluation as well.